Khopra Danda TrekKhopra Danda Trek

 • Hike to Poon Hill-popular vantage point to enjoy sunrise views.

 The Khopra Danda Trek is especially famous for the optional hike to Khayer Lake – a high-altitude holy lake tucked beneath Annapurna South at about 4,660 m.
-The trek’s pinnacle is reaching Khopra Danda (Khopra Ridge) itself, at roughly 3,660 m elevation.
+The trek’s pinnacle is reaching Khopra Danda (Khopra Ridge) itself at 3,660 m.
 Moreover, the journey offers a splendid blend of scenic mountain vistas, rich local culture, and tranquil trails away from the usual crowds.
-The Himalaya Ranges, like Dhaulagiri (8167 m) and Annapurna I (8091 m), offer immersive walks through rhododendron forests, and visits to traditional Gurung and Magar villages are the highlights of this trek.

-Despite being relatively close to popular routes like the Ghorepani-Poon Hill Trek and Annapurna Base Camp trek, the Khopra Danda Trek remains a quieter, community lodge-based trek run by local communities, making it a hidden gem for seasoned adventurers seeking authenticity and tranquility.
+Despite being relatively close to popular routes like the Ghorepani-Poon Hill Trek and Annapurna Base Camp trek, the Khopra Danda Trek remains a quieter, community lodge-based trek run by local communities, making it a hidden gem for seasoned adventurers seeking authenticity and tranquillity.

 What makes Khopra Danda special is its relative solitude and community-run lodges.
 Unlike the busy teahouses on the main Annapurna trail, the Khopra Community Lodge on the ridge is managed by local villagers, with proceeds supporting the community.
 This not only gives you a warm, homely hospitality but also means your visit contributes to local development – a win-win for eco-tourism.

-A highlight of this trek is the day hike to Khayer Lake (also spelled Khayar or Kaire Lake).
-Nestled at the foot of Annapurna, Khayer Lake is considered sacred by Hindu and Buddhist pilgrims.
-Many believe that bathing in its icy waters during the Janai Purnima festival grants spiritual merit.
 The hike from Khopra Danda to Khayer Lake is challenging, 5–6 hours one way on a steep trail, with the trek’s highest point at around 4,660 m.
-This hike to Khayer Lake is rewarded with serene alpine landscapes and the thrill of standing beside a pristine high-altitude lake ringed by prayer flags.
-After soaking in the tranquility of Khayer Lake, you’ll return to Khopra Danda for the night.
+This hike to Khayer Lake is rewarded with serene alpine landscapes.
+After soaking in the tranquillity of Khayer Lake, you’ll return to Khopra Danda for the night.

 What to Anticipate During the Trek to Khopra Ridge

 The Khopra Ridge trek is a moderate-grade trek of 10-12 days, depending on the starting point.
 You must be prepared to walk for at least 5-6 hours along the stone staircases and forest paths to narrow mountain trails.
-The route ascends gradually, allowing for acclimatization, with the highest sleeping elevation at Khopra Danda (3,660 m).
-The trail is well-defined but far less traveled than routes like Annapurna Base Camp, so expect peaceful, uncrowded paths.
+The route ascends gradually, allowing for acclimatisation, with the highest sleeping elevation at Khopra Danda (3,660 m).
+The trail is well-defined but far less travelled than routes like Annapurna Base Camp, so expect peaceful, uncrowded paths.

-Moreover, the Khopra Danda Trek leads you through several traditional Gurung and Magar villages, where you can experience the local way of life firsthand.
 From the stone-flagged lanes of Ghandruk (a large Gurung village with a museum) to the farming community of Swanta, you’ll witness daily routines of herding, farming, and perhaps partake in some cultural exchanges.

 Embark on the Poon Hill Hike Before Trekking to Khopra Danda

-No trek in the Annapurna region would be complete without the famed Poon Hill sunrise, and the Khopra Danda Trek allows you to incorporate this highlight seamlessly.
-Poon Hill (3210 m) is a hilltop just above Ghorepani village that offers an unparalleled panoramic sunrise view of the Himalayas – it’s often touted as one of the most beautiful sunrise viewpoints in Nepal.
 Many Khopra itineraries begin or end with the Poon Hill Trek, but our recommended route hits it before heading deeper towards Khopra.
 By doing the Poon Hill Trek as part of your Khopra Danda Trek, you effectively combine two epic experiences: a classic Ghorepani-Poon Hill trek segment and the off-beat Khopra Ridge journey.
 This combo is highly recommended for trekkers who want maximum views in a short timeframe.

 Khopra Danda Trek Route